JakesMD/Re-Enable/README.md

 # Re-Enable

 A clean version of the ENABLE words list, designed for family-friendly games and projects.
+The main word list contains over **172,000 words!**

+---

 ## What is Re-Enable?

-**Re-Enable** is a publicly available, profanity-free word list.
-It's a cleaned-up version of the well-known **ENABLE** list, which was created for games like Scrabble and contains over 170,000 words.
-The original list, however, is not family-friendly.
-While other clean versions exist (like the one used for Words With Friends), they are not publicly available for use in your own projects.
+**Re-Enable** is a public, profanity-free word list.
+It's a carefully cleaned-up version of the well-known **ENABLE** list, which stands for "Enhanced North American Benchmark LExicon."
+Originally compiled in the 1990s and released into the public domain, it was a free alternative to official, copyrighted word lists used in games like Scrabble.
+Because of its origin date, the list may not include many newer words that have entered the English language in the last two decades.

-This repository aims to be the go-to resource for anyone needing a clean, dependable word list for their games, apps, and other projects.
+While other clean versions exist, such as the one used for Words With Friends, they aren't publicly available for you to use in your own projects.
+Re-Enable was created to be the go-to resource for anyone who needs a dependable, family-friendly word list for their games, apps, and other projects.

+---

-## Key Features and Principles
+## Features and Principles

 The main word list is found in `re-enable.txt`.

-Because it's based on the ENABLE list, Re-Enable shares its core characteristics:
+As it's based on the ENABLE list, Re-Enable follows its core rules:
-- No proper nouns (e.g., names, places).
+* No proper nouns (e.g., names, places).
-- No abbreviations.
+* No abbreviations.
-- No words with spaces or hyphens.
+* No words with spaces, hyphens, or apostrophes.

-Our primary goal is to provide a word list that is unapologetically clean.
-We've removed words that are strictly profane, but we've taken a more nuanced approach with words that have a double meaning.
-For example, let's say the word "dog" was considered offensive in some contexts, while still having its original meaning.
-We would move "dog" to a separate file, as it has a valid, non-offensive use.
-However, a derivative like "dogier" would be removed entirely because it lacks that dual meaning.

-This gives you the choice to include words that have a legitimate, non-offensive meaning, while still ensuring the main list remains free of any potentially problematic content.
-This and other words that are technically non-offensive but not child-friendly will be stored in a file called `unfiltered.txt` for you to put back yourself if needed.
+### Our Policy on Cleanliness

+With a list this large, mistakes are bound to happen.
+Some profane words may have been accidentally left in, and some non-profane words may have been removed.
+We've removed over **400** words, but we've also adopted a nuanced policy to handle complex cases.

+* **Strictly profane words** are removed entirely from the list.
+If a word is only used for its profane meaning, it's out.
+* **Words moved to `unfiltered.txt`** are words that have a valid, non-profane meaning but are often used in a profane or otherwise non-child-friendly way.
+We made this choice so you can decide for yourself whether to include them in your project.
+* **Non-offensive words with an offensive context** are left in the main list.
+For example, a word that has a legitimate, everyday meaning but is only offensive in a very specific context is kept.

+---

 ## How to Contribute

-We believe in free speech and won't remove words that are non-offensive to the vast majority of families.
-However, no list is perfect.
-We rely on the community to help us keep it accurate and up-to-date. **The more people who use this list, the cleaner it will get.**
+We rely on the community to help us keep the list accurate.
+The more people who use and review this list, the cleaner it will get.

-### Suggest a word for removal
+### Suggesting a word for removal

-If you find a word that you believe shouldn't be in the list, please open an issue or pull request. **Please do not mention the word in the issue title.** Instead, use a general title like "Suggested word removal."
-This helps us maintain a clean and respectful issue tracker for everyone.
+If you believe a word shouldn't be in the list, please open an issue or pull request.
+To maintain a clean and respectful issue tracker, please use a general title like "Suggested word removal" and **do not mention the word in the title**.

-### Suggest a word for addition
+### Suggesting a word for addition

-As technology and culture evolve, new words are invented.
-If you find a word that is missing from the list and follows the core principles (no proper nouns, no abbreviations, no spaces, no hyphens), feel free to open a pull request to add it.
+If you find a word that is missing and follows the core principles of the list, feel free to open an issue to suggest it.
+This helps us ensure that all additions align with the project's standards.